-E-labs Chemical Reactions

-Pre-lab Lesson: Chemical vs. Physical Changes

-I. Introduction

-The material contained within this lesson plan is meant to be used as preparation for the Chemical Reactions e-Lab.
-Prior to this lesson, students should have some familiarity with what matter is and how chemistry is the study of matter and its changes.
-As part of this prelab lesson, students will:

-- Be able to define and differentiate between chemical and physical changes of matter - Classify changes as being chemical or physical - Observe and list signs of chemical changes - Learn key vocabulary related to physical changes and chemical changes (i.e. sublimation, precipitate, etc.)

-II.
-Materials

-- Quart-size zipper baggie

-- Snack size baggie (un-zippered)

-- 1 tsp. baking soda

-- 2 tsp. calcium chloride (sold commercially as Driveway Heat)

-- 2 tsp. water

-- Physical or Chemical Change Powerpoint

-III.
-Key Vocabulary

-Physical change - a change in state, form, or appearance of matter that does not chemically change the substance or produce a new kind of matter

-Chemical Change (chemical reaction) - a change that produces a new kind of matter with different chemical properties than the starting material(s)

-Evaporation - a physical change in which matter changes from the liquid to the vapor state

-Condensation - a physical change in which matter changes from the vapor state to the liquid state

-Sublimation - a physical change in which matter changes directly from the solid to the gaseous state

-Precipitate - an insoluble substance (solid) formed during a chemical reaction in a solution

-IV.
-Lesson Sequence

-A. ENGAGE

-Show students a piece of paper.
+E-labs Phase Changes Pre-lab Lesson: Matter Matters I. Introduction The material contained within this lesson plan is meant to be used as preparation for the phase changes e-Labs.
+As part of this pre-lab lesson, students will - Be able to describe the two characteristics of matter (has mass and takes up space) - Give some examples of what is and what is not classified as matter - Be able to defend why air is matter II.
+Materials - Quart-size zipper baggie - Snack size baggie - 1 tsp. baking soda - 2 tsp. calcium chloride (sold commercially as Driveway Heat) - 2 tsp. water - Copies of chemical and physical change worksheets III.
+Key Vocabulary Physical change - a change in state, form, or appearance of matter that does chemically change the substance or produce a new kind of matter Chemical Change (chemical reaction) - a change that produces a new kind of matter with different chemical properties than the starting material(s) Evaporation - a physical change in which matter changes from the liquid to the vapor state Condensation - a physical change in which matter changes from the vapor state to the liquid state Sublimation - a physical change in which matter changes directly from the solid to the gaseous state Precipitate - an insoluble substance (solid) formed during a chemical reaction in a solution IV.
+Lesson Sequence A. ENGAGE Show students a piece of paper.
 Ask them to describe the paper, giving some characteristics.
 Write the characteristics on the board.
 Some of the characteristics will be physical properties and some will be chemical properties.
 Make 2 columns and sort the characteristics so the students can see the differences.

-Sample Physical Properties Sample Chemical Properties

-Color Made of wood products

-Lightweight Flammable

-Flat Reacts with an acid

-Dimensions Potential to Rust

-2. Ask the students for some ideas of how we can change the paper.
+Sample Physical Properties Color Lightweight Flat Dimensions Sample Chemical Properties Made of wood products Flammable 2.
+Ask the students for some ideas of how we can change the paper.